BHSAI/GeDI/cl.md

 Use "--pcut 1.0" to skip filtering (e.g., when using a pre-selected data set).

-The DDA will be run for control, case, and then combined ("pooled") groups sequentially.
+The DDA will be run for control, case, and then combined ("pooled") groups sequentially.
 The collective likelihood ratio statistic and (asymptotic chi^2) p-value will be printed to standard output.
 Resulting parameters are written to the output file in the following format:

     alpha: 0.403 Pd: 0.632
     rs#1  beta1    gamma12  gamma13  gamma14  ... gamma_1m